This post contains gifted items. However all thoughts are my own.

 Elf on the shelf

-Elf on the shelf is just the best isn’t it?
+Elf on the shelf is just the best, isn’t it?
 The past few years the elf on the shelf has become more and more popular in the UK.
 With Facebook being filled with peoples pictures of what their naughty elf has been up too.

-I really wouldn’t say that elf is just for kids, although it is massively fun for them, adults love elf too, and if I’m honest, elf’s who belong to adults seem to be even more naughty.
+I really wouldn’t say that elf is just for kids, although it is massively fun for them, adults love elf too, and if I’m honest, the elf’s who belong to adults seem to be even more naughty.
 Funny that right?

-Even if you don’t have children to set up elf on the shelf for Kyle don’t have to be left out of this Christmas activity!
+Even if you don’t have children to set up elf on the shelf for Kyle don’t have to be left out of this festive activity!
 Get your own elf and pose him doing naughty things to share with your friends!
 Why not hey?

 watch a Pantomime.